-Supply chain compromises more than doubled in 2017, leading to significant data breaches and increasing the potential for harmful business interruptions.
+Supply chain attacks remain one of the largest threats, leading to significant data breaches and increasing the potential for harmful business interruptions.

 In today’s modern world, businesses are heavily reliant on highly complex and interconnected back-office supply chains to operate.
-Any one organisation may have hundreds of links to third-party service businesses tasked with carrying out important key functions on their behalf, i.e. for payroll, pensions, information processing, telephony, and business systems.
+Anyone organisation may have hundreds of links to third-party service businesses tasked with carrying out important key functions on their behalf, i.e. for payroll, pensions, information processing, telephony, and business systems.
 But what happens when one of the links between your company and an external provider of business services is compromised by a cyber-attack?
 This is a supply chain compromise, and be under no illusion, there are ongoing attempts by malevolent actors whose intention is to breach and take advantage of these links, and just one successful attempt can place your organisation in considerable jeopardy.
-According to Symantec’s annual ‘Internet Security Threat Report’, supply chain compromises are believed to have doubled in 2017 alone, but given this only reflects those officially recorded, the true increase stands to be much greater.
+According to Symantec, supply chain compromises are believed to have doubled, but given this only reflects those officially recorded, the true increase stands to be much greater.

 Managed Service Providers – an attractive target for cybercriminals